-The summer of 2019 will see the 50th anniversary of the company my mother, father and Gerard Campbell set up in 1969; Hebridean Cottage Holidays.
+The summer of 2019 saw the 50th anniversary of the company my mother, father and Gerard Campbell set up in 1969; Hebridean Cottage Holidays.

 My father, Dr. Calum Bartlett, took photos of our family holidays on Barra from 1969 – 1978, I have been posting them here regulary.
 Today I will complete the series with a few photos from 1978.
 I’m also going to run the complete series as one post, starting from 1969.
 I know Dad would have been tickled pink at the reaction these photos have been getting.
 He used to show them via his slide-shows at our house in Surrey every year before we headed off there on holiday.
 Whiskey and Martini flowed, guests and extended family were invited and stories were told and retold about certain photos to much hilarity.